combo-lab/.github/profile/README.md

 Most projects of Combo Lab are forks of existing work rather than built from scratch.
-We maintain original licenses and do our best to honor all license requirements.
-If you notice any license compliance issues, please reach out, we're committed to making things right.
+I maintain original licenses and do our best to honor all license requirements.
+If you notice any license compliance issues, please reach out, I'm committed to making things right.

 **Thank you** to all the open source developers whose work made these projects possible.